NexGen Academy

 Topics

-• Typical problems involving elastic and inelastic collisions
+• We will study problems involving momentum and various kinds of collisions

 Labs